m-malinowski/quantum-benchmarks/README.md

 - Error-free
 - Uncontroversial

 I welcome contributions from everybody, which are particularly essential for the database to stay up-to-date.
-If you spot an error (or a controversial statement), or would like to propose a way the database could be more useful and clear (including new benchmarks), please raise an issue on github or email me at maciejm@phys.ethz.ch.
+If you spot an error (or a controversial statement), or would like to propose a way the database could be more useful and clear (including new benchmarks), please raise an issue on github.

 ## 2-qubit entanglement fidelities
 Main page: [entanglement fidelities](entanglement_fidelities/summary.md).